zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/08-sinhala-amazon.md

 [Msdiv 24] (#msdiv24) {#msdiv24 .ref .msdiv} (4-7)

 [APZ 24.1] (#apz24 .1) {#apz24 .1 .ref .apz} "Some KissFiguring out how to know
 It will also be.
-“Metthagu” is the one of the spheters in the name of Brahman Armonts.
-“Bright” is the Word of Honor.
+"Metthagu" is the one of the spheters in the name of Brahman Armonts.
+"Bright" is the Word of Honor.
 (Great Niddeesa (7-2) 4 Should be applied.)
 The prophecy is also the prophecy.
 This is Bhagagaha.
 The gardeners are of 'Metagh', of the man, of the hath, under, and the middle of the middle. tells the future.
 Underneath tells the past.
 Sarasa and middle tell the present.